ASR: Attention-alike Structural Re-parameterization: Discussion

-\ul{\textbf{(4) Limitation of proposed ASR.}} ASR is inspired by the intriguing \textit{Stripe Observation}, which reveals that the channel attention values corresponding to any input in the dataset approach to some constant vectors after neural network training.
-However, this observation does not hold for other types of attention, including spatial attention and transformer-based attention (see appendix for visualization).
+\underline{\textbf{(1) Limitation of proposed ASR.}} ASR is inspired by the intriguing \textit{Stripe Observation}, which reveals that the channel attention values corresponding to any input in the dataset approach to some constant vectors after neural network training.
+However, this observation does not hold for other types of attention, like spatial attention (see Appendix).
 These types of attention have individual attention maps for different inputs, which means that ASR may not be directly transferable to their corresponding attention modules.
-Further details and comparisons can be found in the appendix.
-Additionally, from an application perspective, although ASR has been validated in multiple classification scenarios, its versatility for other more challenging downstream tasks remains uncertain.
-Fortunately, in Analysis (3) we suggests that the researchers can design more complex and tailored attention modules to solve these tasks benefited from the flexibility of the ASR paradigm.
+Further details and comparisons can be found in the Appendix.

+\underline{\textbf{(2) It's not necessary for ASR($\kappa$) to outperform standalone $\kappa$.}} \begin{itemize} \item \ul{\textbf{ASR can use a stronger $\kappa$}}.
+ASR($\kappa$) has the same structure as backbone and can be paired with other strong $\kappa$ to get better performance.
+For instance, in Table \ref{tab:backbone1} and \ref{tab:asrforatt}, ResNet164 on CIFAR100 exhibits a standalone SRM acc. of 75.38, surpassing ASR(SRM) at 75.23.
+However, employing IE allows ASR(IE) with 75.58 acc. to surpass standalone SRM, while maintaining the same network structure and inference speed as Org's. \item \ul{\textbf{ASR is compatible with various powerful SRP methods.}} We have shown that ASR can be compatible with various SRP methods (Table~\ref{tab:srp}) and even itself (Table~\ref{tab:numberofasr}).
+Hence, ASR can be combined with various powerful SRP methods to achieve stronger performance while maintaining the same network structure as Org.
+For example, ACNet+ASR(SRM) can reach 75.88, surpassing the standalone SRM performance of 75.38.

+\item \textbf{\ul{ASR is generic boosting method}}.
+Although ASR($\kappa$) may not awalys surpass the performance of standalone $\kappa$, it can enhance $\kappa$ such that ASR($\kappa$) + $\kappa$ surpasses standalone $\kappa$ under the same computational cost.
+The Table~\ref{tab:asrforatt} and Table~\ref{tab:seg} provide the details.